kishanpatel789/kp_data_dev_site/content/posts/017_PythonDecorators.md

 'Aim wand and emit incantation.'
 ```

+Yay!

 ## Example 2: Performance Profiling
 If you're lucky, your functions are efficient every time.

 If you're like me, you need to wade through your code to figure out which part is taking so long.

 You could throw a series of `time.perf_counter()` calls around suspect sections of code.
-Or you could design a custom decorator to profile your functions.
+Or you could design a decorator to profile your functions.
 Here's a decorator `tictoc` that does three things:

 1. Start the clock
 2. Run the original function